raystack/frontier/docs/docs/tenants/org.md

    3. Enter basic information for your organization, and select **Add Organization**.

 ---

 ### Add Users to an Organization

 Add users to an organization.
-A user must exists in Shield before adding it to an org.
+A user must exists in Frontier before adding it to an org.
 This request will fail if the user doesn't exists.
 This API accepts a list of comma seperated (human) user IDs to be added to the organization.
 In case a user is already a member of the organization, no action will be taken for that particular user.

 **Required Authorization** : A user/service account with the role `Organization Admin` or `Organization Manager` is authorized to take this action.
 Also any user being assigned with custom role with `update` permission at `app/organization` namespace can also perform this action.

 1. Using the **`POST /v1beta1/organizations/:id/users`** API